Oakville's Ecological Footprint

 Oakville requires 1.5 million hectares of land to support its population — over 100 times the town's total land area, or twice the size of the entire GTA.
 We need to work together to start bringing this number down to become a more sustainable community.

 In addition to a town-wide footprint, the town has initiated work on an innovative program that allows the footprint to be calculated down to a neighbourhood level.
-While we are still in the early stages, this tool will be valuable in developing things such as targeted conservation programs in areas of higher energy use and tracking the performance of new development hubs.
+This tool can be valuable in developing things such as targeted conservation programs in areas of higher energy use and tracking the performance of new development hubs.

 For more information about eco-footprints, visit the Global Footprint Network website.

-To learn how to reduce your personal footprint, visit the David Suzuki Foundation website for ideas and more information.
+To learn how to reduce your personal footprint, visit the World Wildlife Federation website for ideas and more information.